Hypothyroidism in Women: Understanding Common Symptoms

 Dry Skin

 Thyroid disorders can cause dry skin.
 People with hypothyroidism typically have dry hands and feet.
-Dry skin can be caused by low levels of sebum, the oil produced by glands in the skin.
+Dry skin can be caused by low sebum levels, the oil produced by glands in the skin.

 Hair Loss